 Not all the local media has been silent.
 BBC North East did excellent work uncovering evidence against Tyneside Cinema; the Evening Chronicle has been pretty good too.
 But for the publications that specifically cover north-east arts, I’ve not seen any mention.
-I’ll let of the publications that specifically cover theatre on the grounds that Tyneside Cinema isn’t a theatre, but publications that have promoted Tyneside Cinema before don’t have that excuse.
+The publications that only cover theatre I’ll let off on the grounds that Tyneside Cinema isn’t a theatre, but those that have promoted Tyneside Cinema before don’t have this excuse.
 Especially The Crack.
 Their social media and editorials are highly politicised; again, that’s their choice.
 But if you go on a moral crusade putting the world to right, when something this bad happens at a venue you promote you can’t just shrug and say it’s none of your business.

 I’m going to refrain from telling other publications what they should have done.
 To really make a difference, someone would have needed to speak out months or years before it went all came out.
 For all I know, maybe everybody at The Crack and NARC was just as much in the dark as I was; or maybe they’d heard stuff but didn’t have enough evidence to act on it.
 But the fact remains they showed little interest in covering this after it came to light.
 (I really hope I have missed something here – maybe there’s an editorial in the print edition I don’t know about – But I did a pretty good search of both website and social media and found nothing.)
 At the moment, it seems the local arts media would rather do what’s easy than what’s right.